microsoft/pxt/electron/README.md

 > **NOTE 3:** Because of the way native modules work, `pxt electron init` may break `pxt serve`.
 Once you run `pxt electron init`, if you can't run `pxt serve` anymore, delete all node modules from your target and from pxt-core, and reinstall them.

-> **NOTE 4:** Due to a bug in NPM 3 when linking packages, this functionality only works in NPM 2.
+> **NOTE 4:** Due to a linking packages bug, this funcionality does not work on NPM 3.
 If you are using NPM 3, you can still package the app (see section below), but you won't be able to run your target in Electron on the fly - you'll need to re-package the app every time you make changes.
+It is recommended you use NPM 4 (see [Prerequisites](#prerequisites))

 ## Packaging the app
 To package (build) the app for your current target, run: